A hidden Byzantine church and a holy spring were recently discovered at an excavation site in the Sultanahmet District of Istanbul.

 The second level underneath contains a niche of a former Byzantine church, decorated with a marble slab with a small pool of water.
 A lunette above the area is adorned with a fresco depicting the Theotokos holding the Christ Child.

 The researchers suggest that the holy spring, or “hagiasma,” belonged at one time to the Hodegon Monastery.
 This theory, however, remains unlikely, as the monastery is too far east.

 The site can be accessed either through the Kirkit Voyage tourist agency on Amiral Tadfil Street or Sedir Carpet & Kilim on Mimar Mehmet Ağa Street in Sultanahmet.

 Important sites including the Byzantine Cathedral of Hagia Sophia and various other notable monuments are in what is now known as the Sultanahmet District, located in the heart of Constantinople.

-First settled in the seventh century BC, the city developed into a thriving port thanks to its prime geographic location between Europe and Asia, as well as its natural harbor.
-In 330 AD, it became the site of Roman Emperor Constantine’s “New Rome,” soon becoming a wealthy city with magnificent Christian architecture.
+Initially settled in the seventh century BC, the city developed into a thriving port thanks to its prime geographic location between Europe and Asia, as well as its natural harbor.
+In 330 AD, it became the site of Roman Emperor Constantine’s “New Rome,” soon developing into a wealthy city with magnificent Christian architecture.

-Constantinople stood as the seat of the Byzantine Empire for the next 1,100 years, enjoying great prosperity interspersed with a series of deadly sieges over the years, until it was conquered by Sultan Mehmed II of the Ottoman Empire.
+Constantinople stood as the seat of the Byzantine Empire for the next 1,100 years, enjoying great prosperity though plagued by a series of deadly sieges over the years until it was conquered by Sultan Mehmed II of the Ottoman Empire.

-This new discovery helps to show that Istanbul still holds a wealth of Greek history that is just waiting to be found.
+This newest discovery evidences the fact that Istanbul continues to possess a wealth of Greek history awaiting to be discovered.